scraly/kustomize-demo/README.md

             └── kustomization.yaml
 ```

-* In the root folder we have our main *kustomization.yaml* file  (which defined where are our bases resources)
 * In *base* folder we define common resources.
 * In overlays folders we define environment specific patches.
 Into the environment folder we can have, for example, a yaml file called replica_count.yaml or cpu_count.yaml instead of generic name like deployment.yaml.